Classification of adverse events

 Local reporting of adverse events

 Once health service organisations recognise and clinically confirm a transfusion related adverse event, the event should be reported in the incident management and investigation system.
-The adverse event may also be required to be reported to the pathology service provider.
-In addition, any ‘near miss’ events should also be included on the incident management and investigation system.
+The adverse event may need to be reported to the pathology service provider.
+In addition, any ‘near miss’ events should be included on the incident management and investigation system.

-The next step depends on whether the adverse event is classified as a sentinel event or if it can be determined as being as a result of the:
+The next step depends on whether the adverse event is classified as a sentinel event or if it is determined to be the result of the:

 - product or an immunological reaction to the product, or